- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 After taking a deep breath, Julia continued her story: “My friends and family all love my husband and think he’s the greatest guy.
 You should see how he waits on them hand and foot when they visit us, and of course he always picks up the tab when we take people out to eat.
 Everyone thinks I’m so lucky to be with him, but I feel like I’m dying of loneliness.
 I also think he’s having some kind of emotional affair because he seems to be on his phone texting all the time and he stops every time I walk into the room.

 I just don’t know what’s real anymore, I’m so miserable and confused.
 I’ve asked my husband to go see a couple’s counselor I found but he refuses – he tells me everything’s just fine and our marriage is great.
 Even my closest friends don’t seem to get it, it’s like I’m the only one seeing that something just isn’t right.
-And my family already made it clear that I’d be crazy to divorce him, he’s the guy with the money, always willing to help people out.
+And my family already made it clear that I’d be crazy to divorce him, maybe because he’s the guy with the money, and is always willing to help people out.
 Sometimes I feel like maybe I really am going crazy – Nobody seems to want to hear what I’m going through and some friends even suggested it’s because I’m perimenopausal.
 I’m so unhappy, I don’t know what to do!”